She pulled out her white board. In my experience, breakthroughs come when a therapist pulls out a white board.

 My therapist adjusted the white board on her lap and said it represented a continuum.
 On one side she drew a circle using a dashed line, and on the other side, she drew a circle using a solid line.

 Then she drew arrows pointing toward each circle, but only one of the circles (the one made out of a dashed line) was penetrated by the arrows.
 The arrows pointing at the other circle (the solid one) couldn’t get through.

 “You,” she said, “are the dashed circle.
 We call that ‘enmeshed.’
 Everything gets through.
-You take it all in.”
+You take it alllllll in.”

 She added that we also don’t want to be “disengaged,” the solid circle on the opposite side of the white board.
 That’s too far on the other extreme.
 Nothing gets in, and it’s an isolating way to live, both for ourselves and the people around us.

 So where do we want to be?
-You called it—the happy middle!
+You guessed it—the happy middle!

 And sometimes what we know—all that information that we’re the keepers of—becomes how we feel.

 What we’re looking for, though, is a balance between permeable (or enmeshed, as my therapist called it) and impenetrable (or disengaged).